ppone/docs/subscription-billing.md

 ---
 ####Subscriptions

-Subscriptions allow businesses to either automatically collect payment or automatically invoice the customer on a recurring basis.
+Subscriptions allow businesses to either automatically collect payment or automatically invoice the client on a recurring basis.

 This is great if find yourself frequently invoicing your customer every month.
-Using subscriptions allows you to automatically invoice & collect money from them, saving you and your customer valuable time and offering convience.
+Using subscriptions allows you to automatically invoice & collect money from them, saving you and your client valuable time and offering convience.

 ---
 ####Creating a Subscription